fperakis/MD-nix_lyso/README.md

 Protein and glycerol molecules are simulated using CHARMM36 and water with TIP4P-Ew. http://mackerell.umaryland.edu/charmm_ff.shtml

-The packages are initialised using NixOS, see here. https://github.com/markuskowa/NixOS-QChem
+Gromacs packages are initialised using NixOS, see here. https://github.com/markuskowa/NixOS-QChem

 -----